MaksimVF/AI_BackLog_Assistant_2.0/webapp/README.md

 ## Integration with Main System

-The web app connects to the main AI Backlog Assistant system through the API, which in turn uses the same recommendation engine and task management system.
+The web app is now integrated directly into the main AI Backlog Assistant API with the `/webapp` prefix.
+All routes are served from the same FastAPI instance.

 ## Development

 To run locally:
-1. Start the API: `python api.py`
+1. Start the combined API: `uvicorn src.api.main_with_webapp:app --reload`
 2. Open the HTML file in a browser
 3. For Telegram integration, use tools like ngrok to expose your local server